jymp-m35/my_writing_samples/Topics/Service_requests_for_container_freight_station_CFS.md

 ## Stripping request

-Use a stripping request to manage one of the following supported operations: the stripping of cargo from containers to a CFS facility or truck carrier.
-The supported stripping operations are as follows:
+Use a stripping request to manage the stripping of cargo from a container to a CFS facility or truck carrier.

 > A stripping request applies only to cargo with an Export (EX) or Outbound (OB) shipping status.
 For more information, see _Cargo lot shipping status_.